How to navigate using traditional methods - Exam

 B) To measure the humidity

-C) To measure the depth of water
+C) To measure the speed of the boat

 D) To measure the air temperature